The less you have of self, the more you will have of God.

 Jeanne arrived in Paris on July 21, 1686, five years after she had left.
 She rented a house where she lived with her daughter and her two sons.
 Because news of her gifts and her writings had spread, she was warmly received by several women of high rank, and it wasn’t long before she had built a following among some of the most important families in France.
-She formed a little association of noblewomen, which held meetings.
-Paris was divided between admirers and enemies.
+She formed an intimate association of noblewomen, which held meetings.
+Paris was divided, according to Upham, between admirers and enemies.

-Father La Combe was the first to fall victim to their enemies.
-La Mothe led a group to the Archbishop to accuse him of heresy, and the latter signed the accusations and presented them to the king.
-He issued a letter of imprisonment, and on Oct.
+Jeanne’s confidant, Father La Combe was the first to fall victim to their enemies.
+La Mothe led a group to the Archbishop to accuse La Combe of heresy, and the Archbishop signed the accusations and presented them to the king.
+The king issued a letter of imprisonment, and on Oct.
 3, 1687, La Combe was taken to the Bastille.
 Upham writes: “It was not enough to put an end to his labours as a preacher.
 His work, entitled An Analysis of Mental Prayer, written originally in Latin, and translated into French, was submitted to the Inquisition at Rome and condemned by a formal decree, September 4, 1688.”
-Father La Combe spent the remaining 27 years of his life in prison, but he never regretted having had Jeanne as his teacher.
-His life in prison was not unlike life in a monastery, as he told her in a letter:
+Father La Combe spent the remaining 27 years of his life in prison.
+However, he never regretted having had Jeanne as his teacher.
+And as he told her in a letter, his life in prison was not unlike life in a monastery:

 “It is true, there has been some mitigation of my state.
 I am now permitted to go beyond the walls of my prison into the neighbouring gardens and fields, but it is only on the condition of my labouring there without cessation from morning till evening.
 What then can I do?
 How can I meditate?
 How can I think? —except it be upon the manner of subduing the earth, and of cultivating plants.”
 (Upham, p.
 272)

-While La Mothe was pursuing the same course against his sister, he warned her to leave Paris, telling her that she was accused of high crimes.
-Her response is interesting as it betrays a sense of self-importance, of concern for her reputation:
+When La Mothe began to pursue the same course against his sister, he warned her to leave Paris, telling her that she was accused of high crimes.
+Her response is interesting as it betrays pride of self:

 I cannot flee, I cannot go out of the way.
 There are abundant reasons why I should remain where I am.
 I have made an open profession of dedicating myself to the Lord, to be His entirely.
 If I have done things offensive to God, I ought by my punishment to be made an example to the world; but I am innocent, and shall not prejudice my claims to innocence by taking flight.”
 (Upham, p.
 275)